 You can cut out other shapes too!
 Cast a Patronus Charm and think about animal guardians!
 Or imagine castles and towers made of light!

-The trick is the same, but you need to cut out a different shape out of paper and think about suitable props, that would help you to tell your story.
+The trick is the same, but you need to cut a different shape out of paper and think about suitable props.
+Doing this technique would help you to tell your story better.

 The best thing about speedlights is their small size.
 It means you can put them into something like a box and make it glow from the inside.